 Associate Professor Graham Ferris has been teaching in higher education for over 20 years.
 A graduate of Nottingham University, he is a qualified solicitor and taught at Sheffield University and Sheffield Hallam University before he came to Nottingham Law School in 1999.

 He has taught: Property Law; Legal History; Clinic; English Legal System; Banking and Restitution; Banking and Finance; Law of the World Trade Organisation; and Legal Theory.
-He has supervised many LLM dissertations and three PhD students to completion.
+He has supervised many LLM dissertations and six PhD students to completion.